-Oh, and one more note because this tends to be a source of confusion on all past baked oatmeal recipes: the texture of baked oatmeal is not crunchy.
+This tends to be a source of confusion on all past baked oatmeal recipes: the texture of baked oatmeal is not crunchy.
 It’s soft and moist, yet solid.
-Kind of like a bread pudding made with oats instead of bread. :)
+Baked oatmeal is just oats baked into a custard.
+So think of it like bread pudding, but made with oats instead of bread.

 “Oatmeal Cookie” Baked Oatmeal

-- Preheat the oven to 375 degrees.
+- Preheat the oven to 375ºF.
 In a large bowl, whisk together the apple sauce, egg, brown sugar, vanilla, cinnamon, nutmeg, salt, baking powder, and melted butter.
 Once whisked smooth, add the milk and whisk until smooth again.

 - Bake the oatmeal uncovered in the fully preheated oven for 45 minutes.
 Divide into six portions and serve.
 Baked oatmeal is good warm or cold and tastes great with cold milk poured over top.